marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-testing-with-a-mocking-framework-ef6-onwards.md

 ## Testing query scenarios

 In order to be able to execute queries against our DbSet test double we need to setup an implementation of IQueryable.
-The first step is to create some in-memory data – we’re using a List\<Blog\>.
-Next, we create a context and DBSet\<Blog\> then wire up the IQueryable implementation for the DbSet – they’re just delegating to the LINQ to Objects provider that works with List\<T\>.
+The first step is to create some in-memory data ? we?re using a List\<Blog\>.
+Next, we create a context and DBSet\<Blog\> then wire up the IQueryable implementation for the DbSet ? they?re just delegating to the LINQ to Objects provider that works with List\<T\>.

 We can then create a BlogService based on our test doubles and ensure that the data we get back from GetAllBlogs is ordered by name.